LassoSoft/LassoGuide/lasso_guide_source/operations/lassoapps.rst

    /lasso9/AddressBook/groups/userX

-The default web server configuration for Lasso Server will direct all paths beginning with "/lasso9" to Lasso Server.
+The default web server configuration for Lasso Server will direct all paths beginning with :file:`/lasso9` to Lasso Server.
 This is the default method for accessing LassoApps over the web, though the configuration can be modified for other situations or server requirements.
-See `Server Configuration`_ below.
+See :ref:`server-configuration` below.

 Resources